qminer/qtopology/docs/std-nodes.md

 - `file_name` - Name of the output file.
 - `delete_existing` - Should output file be deleted if it already exists.
 Optional, default is `false`.
-- `delimiter` - Deliemiter string between values.
+- `delimiter` - Delimiter string between values.
 Optional, default is ",".
 - `fields` - List of CSV fields.
+Optional.
 The names in settings denote path to actual values in the data.
+If this field is not present, the sorted list of the top-level properties of the first received record are used as fields.
 - `header` - Header line.
 Optional.
 If skipped, no header line will be printed.

 ## Router bolt